JOHNFLEURIMOND/Codewars-ArrayDiff/README.md

 ## How It's Made
 I knew off rip I had to go thru each indexOf array list[a] and if they were present in [b] remove it.
-As well as having to remove whatever indexOf[b] that was an occurrence in [a] remove from one another then combine it.
+As well as having to remove whatever indexOf[b] that was an occurrence in [a] remove from one another then combine it!

 So I wanted to create an array named John, then was thinking I needed to create for(loop)that went thru the length of [a] and check the index of [b] and if it === -1 then it was cool to push it in to my array named John that I made.